jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 - ``@jupyterlab/application:IRouter``: The URL router used by the application.
   Use this to add custom URL-routing for your extension (e.g., to invoke a command if the user navigates to a sub-path).
-- ``@jupyterlab/apputils:ICommandPalette``: An interface to the application command palette in the left panel.
+- ``@jupyterlab/apputils:ICommandPalette``: A service for the application command palette in the left panel.
 Use this to add commands to the palette.
-- ``@jupyterlab/apputils:ISplashScreen``: An interface to the splash screen for the application.
+- ``@jupyterlab/apputils:ISplashScreen``: A service for the splash screen for the application.
   Use this if you want to show the splash screen for your own purposes.
-- ``@jupyterlab/apputils:IThemeManager``: An interface to the theme manager for the application.
+- ``@jupyterlab/apputils:IThemeManager``: A service for the theme manager for the application.
+This is used primarily in theme extensions to register new themes.
-  Most extensions will not need to use this, as they can register a `theme extension <#themes>`__.
-- ``@jupyterlab/apputils:IWindowResolver``: An interface to a window resolver for the application.
+- ``@jupyterlab/apputils:IWindowResolver``: A service for a window resolver for the application.
 JupyterLab workspaces are given a name, which are determined using the window resolver.
 Require this if you want to use the name of the current workspace.
-- ``@jupyterlab/codeeditor:IEditorServices``: An interface to the text editor provider for the application.
+- ``@jupyterlab/codeeditor:IEditorServices``: A service for the text editor provider for the application.
 Use this to create new text editors and host them in your UI elements.
-- ``@jupyterlab/completer:ICompletionManager``: An interface to the completion manager for the application.
+- ``@jupyterlab/completer:ICompletionManager``: A service for the completion manager for the application.
 Use this to allow your extension to invoke a completer.
 - ``@jupyterlab/console:IConsoleTracker``: A widget tracker for code consoles.
   Use this if you want to be able to iterate over and interact with code consoles created by the application.
 - ``@jupyterlab/console:IContentFactory``: A factory object that creates new code consoles.
 Use this if you want to create and host code consoles in your own UI elements.
-- ``@jupyterlab/docmanager:IDocumentManager``: An interface to the manager for all documents used by the application.
+- ``@jupyterlab/docmanager:IDocumentManager``: A service for the manager for all documents used by the application.
 Use this if you want to open and close documents, create and delete files, and otherwise interact with the file system.
-- ``@jupyterlab/documentsearch:ISearchProviderRegistry``: An interface for a registry of search providers for the application.
-Extensions can register their UI elements with this registry to provide find/replace support.
+- ``@jupyterlab/documentsearch:ISearchProviderRegistry``: A service for a registry of search providers for the application.
+Plugins can register their UI elements with this registry to provide find/replace support.
 - ``@jupyterlab/filebrowser:IFileBrowserFactory``: A factory object that creates file browsers.
   Use this if you want to create your own file browser (e.g., for a custom storage backend),